June 12, 2025

 In Australia, Victory Metals is advancing its North Stanmore Rare Earth Element and Scandium Project, boasting an exploration target of 100 to 230 million tonnes of total rare earth oxides.
 American Rare Earths, meanwhile, is developing the Halleck Creek Project in Wyoming, which could become the largest rare earth mine in North America.

-Defense Metals in Canada is collaborating with the Saskatchewan Research Council to bolster North America's supply chain, while Lynas Rare Earths has partnered with the U.S. Department of Defense to build a processing plant in Texas.
+Defense Metals in Canada is collaborating with the Saskatchewan Research Council to bolster North America’s supply chain.
+At the same time, Lynas Rare Earths has partnered with the U.S. Department of Defense to build a processing plant in Texas.

 Recognizing the potential for further disruptions, the DOD has also adopted stockpiling strategies for critical minerals to cushion against sudden demand spikes or supply shortages.
-These efforts, combined with legislative measures aimed at streamlining permitting for new mining projects, are essential to securing the U.S. and its allies against supply chain shocks.
+These efforts, combined with legislative measures to streamline permitting for new mining projects, are essential to safeguarding the U.S. and its allies against supply chain shocks.

 Conclusion